tsabin2023/310-Fork-and-README.md/README.md

 Your router assigns even IP addresses to Windows machines, and odd IP addresses to Linux machines.
 Write a function, ip_to_operating_system that takes the last octet of an IP address (0-255) and returns “Linux” or “Windows” If a user enters 0, report “Router”
+Note: user input request has not been coded because it was not part of the assignment.

 ## Getting Started